 Before we look at the Fitbits, it’s important to remember that they don’t just include multiple exercise modes.
 They also have additional features that extend their performance.
 From tracking steps and counting calories to monitoring heart rate and quality of sleep, there’s very little these fitness trackers can’t do.

-So in this guide, we’ll look at the Fitbit models that you can use to tracking running, walking, and more.
+So in this guide, we’ll look at the Fitbit models that you can use to track running, walking, and more.

 Let’s get to it.